The Causal-Neural Connection: Expressiveness, Learnability, and Inference: Neural Causal Models and the Causal Hierarchy Theorem

 \begin{definition}[$C^2$-Component] For a causal diagram $\cG$, a subset $\*C \subseteq \*V$ is a complete confounded component (for short, $C^2$-component) if any pair $V_i, V_j \in \*C$ is connected with a bidirected arrow in $\cG$ and is maximal (i.e. there is no $C^2$-component $\*C'$ for which $\*C \subset \*C'$.) $\blacksquare$ \end{definition}

 \begin{definition}[$\cG$-Constrained \ncm{} (constructive)] Let $\cG$ be the causal diagram induced by SCM $\cM^*$.
 Construct NCM $\widehat{M}$ as follows. \textbf{(1)} Choose $\widehat{\*U}$ s.t. $\widehat{U}_{\*C} \in \widehat{\*U}$ if and only if $\*C$ is a $C^2$-component in $\cG$. \textbf{(2)} For each variable $V_i \in \*V$, choose $\Pai{V_i} \subseteq \*V$ s.t. for every $V_j \in \*V$, $V_j \in \Pai{V_i}$ if and only if there is a directed edge from $V_j$ to $V_i$ in $\cG$.
 Any \ncm{} in this family is said to be $\cG$-constrained. $\blacksquare$ \end{definition} Note that this represents a family of \ncms{}, not a unique one, since $\bm{\theta}$ (the parameters of the neural networks) are not yet specified by the construction, only the scope of the function and independence relations among the sources of randomness ($\widehat{\*U}$).
-In contrast to SCMs where both $\langle \cF, P(\*u) \rangle$ can freely vary, the degrees of freedom within \ncms{} come from $\bm{\theta}$. \footnote{There are some works in the literature that model SCMs using neural networks as functions, but which differ in nature and scope to our work. \citep{goudet2018fcm} attempts to learn the entire SCM from observational data under the Markov assumptions.
-This entails strong constraints over $P(U)$, which in the context of identification means all effects are always identifiable; see Corol.~\ref{thm:markovid}. \citep{bengio_causal_mechanisms:2020,brouillard:2020} also use experimental ($L_2$) data to learn the causal diagram $\cG$. }
+In contrast to SCMs where both $\langle \cF, P(\*u) \rangle$ can freely vary, the degrees of freedom within \ncms{} come from $\bm{\theta}$. \footnote{There is a growing literature that models SCMs using neural nets as functions, but which differ in nature and scope to our work.
+Broadly, these works assume Markovianity, which entails strong constraints over $P(\*U)$ and, in the context of identification, implies that all effects are always identifiable; see Corol.~\ref{thm:markovid}.
+For instance, \citep{goudet2018fcm} attempts to learn the entire SCM from observational ($L_1$) data, while \citep{bengio_causal_mechanisms:2020,brouillard:2020} also leverages experimental ($L_2$) data.
+On the inference side, \citep{kocaoglu2017causalgan} focuses on estimating causal effects of labels on images. }

 We show next that an \ncm{} constructed following the procedure dictated by Def.~\ref{def:g-cons-nscm} encodes all the constraints of the original causal diagram.

 \begin{restatable}[\ncm{} $\cG$-Consistency]{theorem}{nscmgcons} Any $\cG$-constrained \ncm{} $\widehat{M}(\bm{\theta})$ is $\cG$-consistent. $\blacksquare$ \end{restatable}